goetzk/ansible-exim/README.md

 specifics of handling the key alone.
 Please refer to the openssl role README to seee its other options.

+goetzk.spamassassin is used to handle the installation and configuration of spamassassin.
+Integration between the roles should improve once the split between them is complete.

 Example Playbook
 ----------------